PRosenb/EEPROMWearLevel/README.md

     before any other method.
     @param layoutVersion your version of the EEPROM layout.
 When ever you change any value on the begin() method, the layoutVersion must be incremented.
-This will reset EEPROMWearLevel and initilize it and the EEPROM to the given values.
+This will reset EEPROMWearLevel and initialise it and the EEPROM to the given values.
-    @param lengths array of lengts to use on the EEPROM.
-Must contain amountOfIndexes entries.
+    @param lengths array of the partition lengths to use on the EEPROM.
+The length includes the control bytes so the usable length for data is smaller.
+You can get the max length for data by calling getMaxDataLength().
+    The array must contain amountOfIndexes entries.
     @param amountOfIndexes the amount of indexes you want to use.
 */
 void begin(const byte layoutVersion, const int lengths[], const int amountOfIndexes);